jbcodeforce/big-data-tenant-analytics/docs/rt-analytics.md

                 inputProperties));
 ```

-## to rework

-Joins between company and job streams on the company ID and add the number of jobs run (from job event) to the company current jobs count.

-* Job is: company_id, userid , #job_submitted
-* Out come is : company_id, industry, revenu, employees, job30 + #job_submitted, job90 + #job_submitted, monthlyFee, totalFee

 ## Deploy

-We need to create a role and permission policy so the application can access source and sink resources:
+We need to create a role and permission policy so the application can access source and sink resources and assume the role for `kinesisanalytics.amazonaws.com` service:

 ```sh
 aws iam create-role